Katana Monouchi The hitting part on the sword blade you should know

 The Katana is a very traditional weapon.
 If you happen to be a sword enthusiast, then chances are you are aware of the many parts of a typical katana.
 One of them is Monouchi.
 So, what is Monouchi in a katana?

-Swordsmen, contrary to popular belief, do not use the entire blade.
+Japanese swordsmen, contrary to popular belief, don't "simply" use the entire blade to hit.
 Each section of the edge is designated to do different things.
 The Monouchi, is the 'killing region’.
 Keep reading to find out more!

-As a result, they can be very particular about how they use the sword.
-Firstly, the lowest part of a blade is the Tsubamoto.
-It’s meant for defending yourself.
-It’s the part that’s the closest to the tsuba.
-Hence the name.
+The lowest part of a blade is the Tsubamoto 鍔元.
+It’s meant for defending yourself, it's the 防 (Defend) part.
+It’s the part that’s the closest to the tsuba, hence the name Tsubamoto.

 Then we have the middle part of the blade.
-It's named Nakahodo.
-This area is also called the sei, which can be translated to mean ‘control’.
+It's named Nakahodo 中程.
+This area is also called the sei 制, which can be translated to mean ‘control’.
 Swordsmen will use different techniques to control enemy sword strikes.
-Thus, the name.

 Even though all schools of thought agree that the hitting region is the Monouchi, there are some nuanced differences.
 For example, some schools of thought will hit with the latter third of the Monouchi.